7th California Infantry Regiment: Service at Tubac and Fort Mason

 In the Spring of 1865, the Regimental Headquarters and Companies D, E, and G were assigned to Tubac, Arizona Territory.
 Though they were there primarily to operate against the Apaches, they were also assigned the job of reinforcing the International Line against potential incursions by the forces of the Mexican Empire and its French allies.
 As part of the ongoing war of the French Intervention, Imperialist forces had made recent advances into the neighboring Mexican State of Sonora, causing considerable alarm among officials in the United States.

 In September, the garrison was moved south to Calabazas, a small settlement near the border where they established a post called Post at Calabasas, later renamed Fort Mason.
 They were joined there by the 1st Battalion of Native Cavalry, California Volunteers.
 Shortly afterward, Sonora Governor Ignacio Pesqueira, who had fled northward after his army had been destroyed in a series of battles with the Imperialists, arrived at the post with a small party seeking refuge.

 Service at Fort Mason was generally considered miserable.
 Because of its somewhat swampy (by Arizona standards) location on the banks of the Santa Cruz River, the men suffered from an epidemic which at one point rendered over half of them too sick for duty and led to at least 25 deaths.
 The post suffered from supply problems as well.
 These conditions caused construction of permanent buildings at the post to slow to a halt, leaving the men to live in tents and temporary brush shelters during their service there and generally curtailing operations against the Apaches.
 Participation in one campaign against the Apaches, for instance, was aborted by a lack of adequate shoes.

 Despite this, the Seventh was, from time to time, able to put small expeditions into the field.
 On one such occasion, Captain Hiram A. Messenger led a scouting party of 15 men into the Huachuca Mountains in July, 1865.
 The detachment found itself surrounded and under attack by a reported 100 or 200 Apaches and escaped after a fortuitous rainstorm ended a fight that lasted over an hour and left two soldiers dead and one wounded.

+In February of 1866, some troops were headed though Skull Valley with some cattle after reports of Apaches being in the area.
+They were soon ambushed by a large party of Apaches, during the fighting 2 soldiers were killed and 1 was wounded.
+While the Apaches lost 1 with them being unable to captured any the cattle, they soon left the area.

 The regiment was ordered back to The Presidio in March, 1866 and was mustered out during April and May.